[responsive_menu_pro]

 in Portugal

-Since July 1, 2021, all business-to-consumer (B2C) sales of goods to EU consumers are taxed in the destination member state due to this package.
-Additionally, VAT reporting is done through “One Stop Shop” (OSS) systems, enabling vendors to declare and pay VAT through a single member state’s tax portal.
-An Import OSS (IOSS) system allows suppliers and electronic interfaces that sell imported goods into the EU to collect, declare, and pay VAT on their behalf to tax authorities, rather than the buyer paying VAT when the goods clear customs.
+From this date, all B2C sales of goods to EU consumers are subject to VAT in the destination member state.
+VAT reporting is streamlined through the “One Stop Shop” (OSS) systems, allowing sellers to report and pay VAT via a single member state’s tax portal.
+The Import OSS (IOSS) system facilitates suppliers and electronic interfaces that sell imported goods into the EU in collecting, declaring, and paying VAT, shifting the responsibility from the buyer at customs clearance to the seller.

-OSS, however, is an optional procedure.
-Thus, VAT can be settled on intra-Community distance sales of goods and all types of cross-border B2C services with the Member State of consumption as the place of supply (up to now, this was possible solely for electronically supplied services and similar of the kind).
+However, using OSS is optional.
+As a result, VAT on intra-Community distance sales of goods and all types of cross-border B2C services can be settled in the Member State of consumption as the place of supply.
+Previously, this was only possible for electronically supplied services and similar types.

 The scheme’s main advantages are:

-• Cooperation with the tax authorities of the Member State of identification (establishment), even in the case of cross-border sales.
+• Collaboration with the tax authorities of the Member State where the business is established, even for cross-border sales.

 Selling in Portugal?